-While the careful use of chemicals (e.g. coagulants and flocculants) at SRP's at the correct dose rate has the positive effect of improving treatment efficiencies, overdosing can have negative impacts if residual compounds leave with the pond discharge and enter receiving waters.
+While the careful use of flocculants at SRP's and DEBs at the correct dose rate has the positive effect of improving treatment efficiencies, overdosing can have negative impacts if residual compounds leave with the pond discharge and enter receiving waters.
 Overdosing shall, as far as practicable, be avoided or addressed by identifying appropriate indicators (e.g. pH) and management thresholds in the CWDMP.